The Scarlet Gospels: Summary

-The Hell Priest, a demonic Cenobite known to some of them as "Pinhead" (a nickname the Cenobite abhors), is murdering the world's true magicians, practitioners of true magic.
+The Hell Priest, a demonic Cenobite known to some of them as "Pinhead" (a nickname the Cenobite abhors), is murdering the world's magicians and stealing their magical knowledge.
 After years of this, the last remaining magicians gather to resurrect Ragowski, a member of their order killed by the Hell Priest three years before.
 Ragowski informs them the Priest is determined to obtain every source of magic known on Earth and is too powerful to be defeated by so few magicians.
 Their only hope of avoiding his fate, he says, is to simply give the Priest the location of all of their grimoires and talismans.
 The Hell Priest arrives, having been alerted by the spell that resurrected Ragowski.
-He degrades and massacres all of the magicians save for one, Felixson, whom he enslaves.
+He degrades and massacres all of the magicians save for one, Felixson, whom he enslaves and turns into a Cenobite.

 Occult detective Harry D'Amour travels to New Orleans, having been hired by a recently deceased magician (via a medium named Norma Paine) to destroy evidence of his occult activities before his family can discover them in his home.
 Harry learns the assignment is a lethal trap set by the Hell Priest, who sees the detective as a potential obstacle to completing his mission.
 Harry is rescued by Dale, a middle aged Southern man who experiences moments of precognition.
 Dale sends Harry back to New York City to attend to Norma.
 She tells Harry a monumental event is about to occur in the spirit world.

 Harry enlists the help of his friend Caz to move Norma to a safe house operated by their mutual acquaintance, Lana.
 Joined by Dale, they attempt to transport Norma, only to witness the opening of a portal to Hell in Manhattan.
 The Priest emerges, absconds with Norma, and confirms a momentous event in Hell's history is about to occur.
 Harry's survival of his assassination attempt has convinced the Hell Priest that the detective is the perfect individual to write an account of the events.

-Harry and his group - dubbed the Harrowers - discover Lucifer has disappeared from Hell and a thriving demon civilization has arisen in his absence.
-The Priest has been using his accrued knowledge of magic to kill Hell's various ruling classes, in order to eliminate any who might prevent his pilgrimage into a forbidden region of Hell called the Wastelands.
+Harry and his group — dubbed the Harrowers — discover Lucifer has disappeared from Hell and a thriving demon civilisation has arisen in his absence.
+The Priest has been using his accrued knowledge of magic to kill Hell's various ruling classes, including his fellow Cenobites, in order to eliminate any who might prevent his pilgrimage into a forbidden region of Hell called the Wastelands.
 The Harrowers follow the Priest into the Wastelands and discover a tribe of inbred demons willing to take them across a cursed lake to a tiny island in the center.
-The Priest and Norma have already secured passage to the island, where the Priest hopes to find a cathedral rumored to be Lucifer's throne room.
+The Priest and Norma have already secured passage to the island, where the Priest finds a cathedral rumoured to be Lucifer's throne room.
 He wishes to hold an audience with the Devil and experience a spiritual revelation.